Uruguay's elections buck the Latin American trend, offering voters a choice between 2 moderates

 In a distant third is Andrés Ojeda, 40, a muscular and media-savvy lawyer who has tried to energize apathetic young voters with splashy campaign videos showing him lifting weights at the gym and describing himself as a classic Capricorn.

-He told The Associated Press that his unconventional style draws inspiration from other charismatic "leaders of the new politics" in Latin America wielding social media to amass fans, like El Salvador's populist Nayib Bukele and Argentina's radical libertarian Javier Milei.
-But he backs the ruling coalition and promises no radical change.
+He backs the ruling coalition but flaunts an unconventional style that he said draws inspiration from other young charismatic leaders in Latin America wielding social media to amass fans, like El Salvador's populist Nayib Bukele and Argentina's radical libertarian Javier Milei.

+“It's a lesson to the system,” Ojeda said of his meteoric rise from obscurity.
+“The new politics is here to stay.”

 The electoral contest has largely focused on the rise in homicides and robberies, with the governing coalition advocating a tough-on-crime approach and the liberal coalition seeking to increase the state's role in security matters.